A tea House in Xiba Town

 As part of our research, we visited Master Huang, one of the few traditional craftsmen who is still hand-making bamboo chairs in Xiba Town, recording his process to preserve the cultural legacy of the craft.
 It took Master Huang a whole morning to make a chair.
 Every part of the chair was assembled from bamboo, even the dowels.
 The ingenious craftsmanship and constructional consideration of this work continues to inspire contemporary designers today.

-To us, in some aspects, the bamboo chair is an indicative reminder of the post-industrial age.
+For us, the bamboo chair is in some respect a reminder of the post-industrial age.